Best Portuguese Players of All Time

-We are about to see who are the best players in the history of Portuguese Football.
+We are about to see who are the best Portuguese players of All Time.

-We have seen plenty of Portugal's great football stars.
-But do you know who tops the list of the greatest of all time?
-Well, there are many to be considered the best Portuguese football players of all time.
+We've seen a lot of Portugal's greatest football players.
+But do you know who ranks first on the list of all-time greats?
+There are many people who believe themselves to be the finest Portuguese football players of all time.

 The truth is, nobody has ever come close to what Cristiano Ronaldo has accomplished over the years.
 He's not only the current best, but he's also the greatest soccer player of all time.